jonclayden/RNifti/README.md

 ## Implementation details

 The package does not fully duplicate the NIfTI-1 structure's contents in R-visible objects.
 Instead, it passes key metadata back to R, such as the image dimensions and pixel dimensions, and it also passes back the pixel values where they are needed.
 It also creates an [external pointer](http://r-manuals.flakery.org/R-exts.html#External-pointers-and-weak-references) to the native data structure, which is stored in an attribute.
 This pointer is dereferenced whenever the object is passed back to the C++ code, thereby avoiding unnecessary duplication and ensuring that all metadata remains intact.
-The full NIfTI-1 header can be obtained using the `dumpNifti` R function, if it is needed.
+The full NIfTI-1 header can be obtained using the `niftiHeader` R function, if it is needed.

 This arrangement is efficient and generally works well, but many R operations strip attributes—in which case the external pointer will be removed.
 The internal structure will be built again when necessary, but using default metadata.
 In these cases, if it is important to keep the original metadata, the `updateNifti` function should be called explicitly, with a template object.
 This reconstructs the NIfTI-1 data structure, using the template as a starting point.